Quasiparticle density of states and triplet correlations in superconductor/ferromagnetic-insulator structures across a sharp domain wall: Non-collinear magnetization

 \section{Non-collinear magnetization}

 In the previous section we focused on the collinear magnetization case in which it was possible to decouple the components of the Usadel equation.
 In that case, we can find conserved quantities, Eq. (\ref{E_pm value}), and obtain analytically expressions for the GF.
 If the magnetizations are non-collinear the system lacks enough symmetries to reduce the number of coupled equations.
-Nonetheless, it is possible to solve the Usadel equation~\eqref{Usadel equation 2} analytically in the weak exchange field limit, as discussed in the next subsection.
-Later below, we study the two domain situation for an arbitrarily large exchange field numerically.
+Nonetheless, it is possible to solve the Usadel equation~\eqref{Usadel equation 2} analytically in the weak superconducting or weak exchange field limits, as discussed in the next subsections.
+Later below, we study the two domain situation for an arbitrarily large exchange field numerically~\footnote{Domain walls with non-collinear magnetization may induce stray fields that could affect superconductivity.
+In this work, we neglect the orbital effects of stray fields and assume that the superconducting gap is homogeneous in the S layer.
+The stray fields depend on the geometry and size of the magnetic layer, so we assume that the FI geometry is such that it minimizes the magnetostatic energy and, therefore, the stray fields.
+For any angle $\alpha$, the stray field can be minimized if the orientation of the domains is chosen to be $\pm\alpha/2$ with respect to the $x$ axis.}.